This post was most recently updated on May 11th, 2021

 4. Cover with a roof

-Stacking your wood out in the sun and wind certainly helps it dry faster, but it will need a lid to keep the rain off once you want it to start drying.
+Stacking your unseasoned wood out in the sun and wind certainly helps it dry faster, but it will need a lid to keep the rain off once you want it to start drying.

-Do not wrap your pile totally in waterproofing as covering the whole stack in a tarp can double the drying time.
+Do not wrap your pile totally in waterproofing as covering the whole stack in a tarp can double the time it takes for drying wood.

 5. Let in the sun